-As we prepare for our upcoming junior muster for our 7–13 year olds(Those born between 2013-2018), we want to clearly explain the difference between our Junior Social Teams and Junior Development Teams, so families can make the best decision for their child.
+As we prepare for the upcoming junior muster for players aged 7–13 (born 2013–2018), we want to clearly outline the difference between Junior Social Teams and Junior Development Teams so families can choose the environment that best suits their child.

-Our goal is to ensure every player is placed in an environment where they can enjoy football, feel supported, and develop at a pace that suits them.
+Our aim is to place every player in a setting where they can enjoy football, feel supported, and develop at a pace that suits them.

-Junior Social Teams are designed for players who primarily want to enjoy the game, play with friends, and experience football in a fun, inclusive environment.
+Junior Social Teams are ideal for players who want to enjoy football in a fun, inclusive environment, play with friends, and develop basic skills.

-Be ideal for players new to football or those who prefer a less intensive environment
+Suit players new to football or those wanting a less intensive environment

-Train and play with a strong emphasis on fun, confidence, and love for the game
+Train and play with an emphasis on fun and teamwork

-Players registering for Junior Social Teams do not trial for development teams and will be placed directly into a suitable social team.
+Players registering for Social Teams do not trial and will be placed directly into a suitable team.

-Junior Development Teams are for players who want to train and play in a more focused learning environment.
+Junior Development Teams are for players who want a more structured, challenging football environment.

 Enjoy being challenged

-Junior Development Teams train with more structure and purpose, using an age‑appropriate development framework that looks at the whole player — technical, tactical, physical, and personal growth.
+Development teams follow an age‑appropriate framework covering technical, tactical, physical, and personal growth.

 Willingness to try